Possible overturning of Roe sends abortion fight to states - NewsBreak

 “California will not stand idly by as women across America are stripped of their rights and the progress so many have fought for gets erased,” California Democrats said.
 “We know we can’t trust the Supreme Court to protect reproductive rights, so California will build a firewall around this right in our state constitution.
 Women will remain protected here.”

+In Georgia, which is among several dozen states electing governors this year, candidates on both sides of the aisle proclaimed they would prioritize the issue if elected to the state's top office.

+Republican gubernatorial candidate David Perdue said he'd call state lawmakers into a special session to outlaw all abortions, while Democratic candidate Stacey Abrams said she would defend the right to abortion if she wins.

-About half of U.S. states are already expected to ban abortion if Roe falls, according to the abortion-rights think tank Guttmacher Institute.
+About half of U.S. states are expected to ban abortion if Roe falls, according to the abortion-rights think tank Guttmacher Institute.
 Twenty-two states, largely in the South and Midwest, already have total or near-total bans on the books.
-Aside from Texas, all are now blocked in court because of Roe.
+Aside from Texas, all are now blocked because of Roe.

+States have already been preparing for the protentional of the ruling being weakened or overturned, and Republican-led states have also been working to restrict access to medication abortion, which would allow women to get abortions without the burden of traveling to clinics that may be few and far between.

-Thirteen states have so-called trigger laws, which would immediately ban abortion if Roe is overturned and would presumably go into effect if the Supreme Court majority votes for the draft in late June or early July.
+In addition to South Dakota, 12 other states have trigger laws that would immediately ban abortion if Roe is overturned.

-One is Arkansas, where Republican Gov. Asa Hutchinson called the leak “reprehensible” and called for an investigation while backing the draft opinion.
-Alabama Gov. Kay Ivey said the leak was an “outrageous” attempt to manipulate the court and called for prayer that the justices would "remain steadfast."
-In Texas, Attorney General Ken Paxton said he'd continue to “pray for the end of abortion access across our nation.”

 A few states still have pre-Roe bans on the books, including Michigan, where Democratic Gov. Gretchen Whitmer has sued to remove it and pledged on Twitter Monday to “fight like hell to make sure abortion remains safe, legal, and accessible.”